Brickowskis/spring-boot-101/03-spring-data/README.md

 * [http://localhost:8080/](http://localhost:8080/)

 Hit the following URL in Chrome.
+Use `jdbc:h2:mem:testdb` as the JDBC URL.
 You should see the H2 console

 * [http://localhost:8080/h2-console](http://localhost:8080/h2-console)